Baylor College of Medicine: History

-Baylor College of Medicine was founded in 1900 in Dallas, Texas, by a group of Dallas physicians as the University of Dallas Medical Department, despite the absence of any institution under the University of Dallas name.
+The Baylor College of Medicine was originally founded in 1900 in Dallas, Texas, by a group of Dallas physicians as the University of Dallas Medical Department, despite the absence of any institution under the University of Dallas name.
 This occurred following a meeting of Dallas area physicians on August 16, 1900, for the purpose taking the preliminary steps to establish a medical college.
 The majority of physicians in attendance opposed the creation of a medical college; however, the remaining physicians in favor set up a committee of medical professional and three laymen to secure a board of directors for the proposed college.
-The committee elected a 13-member board of directors consisting of both physicians and local citizens, with Dr. Samuel H. Stout chairman of the board and W. J. Moroney as secretary.

 The school's charter was filed with the Texas Secretary of State on September 15, 1900, with three physicians as the incorporators: Drs.
 Samuel E. Milliken, J. B. Titterington, and Lawrence Ashton.
 The school opened on November 19, 1900, with 81 students in a former synagogue, Temple Emanu-el, located at 292 Commerce Street (today 1306 Commerce Street).

-Dr. Albert Ferdinand Beddoe, A.B., M.D. was a co-founder, alongside Samuel Hollingsworth Stout, who served as its founding dean from 1902 to 1903.
-Meanwhile, Beddoe established the chair of Diseases of Children and became a professor.
-He built up the free clinic in connection with Baylor hospital.

 In 1903, an alliance with Baylor University in Waco was formed and the name was changed to Baylor University College of Medicine.

 By 1918, Baylor University College of Medicine was the only private medical school in Texas.